mxagar/tool_guides/docker/docker_howto.md

 ### Stacks of Services: Compose for Swarms

-Similarly as `docker-compose` could be used to launch several contauners on a host, `docker stacks` accept compose files as definition and launch files of swarms consisting of services, networks, and volumes.
+Similarly as `docker-compose` could be used to launch several containers on a host, `docker stack` accept compose files as definition and launch files of swarms consisting of services, networks, and volumes.

 Instead of using `docker service create` several times, we use `docker stack deploy`, which calls a `*.yaml` file that defines the swarm.
 The syntax is almost identical to the one used by `docker-compose`.
 Exceptions: